blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 Some of the Jews exiled during the Babylonian exile came to Mattanchery Arabs arrived in Palestine after 1st century AD.

+- 312 AD: Emperor Constantine The Great began favouring Christianity
-- Constantine The Great moved the capital of Roman Empire from Rome to Constantinople to be closer to the Persian Sassanid Empire
+- 330 AD: Constantine The Great moved the capital of Roman Empire from Rome to Constantinople to be closer to the Persian Sassanid Empire
 ---
 - 400 AD: Golden Age of India (Medicine, Astronomy, Maths, Science)
 - Gupta Empire by Chandra Gupta I starts